mir-sam-ali/Lexical-Analyzer/README.md

 Hash = (key)%(SIZE_OF_BUCKET);
 ```

-Here the key is the sum of ASCII values of the characters of the string.
+Here the key is the sum of ASCII values of the characters of the lexeme.

 If there is a collision, then the node is added to the linked list at the position of Hash value.

-Each Node in the Linked List present at each position in the array will represent a token.
+Each Node in the Linked List present at each position in the array will represent a lexeme.

 It will consist the following data: